andrcle/Scientific-Calculator/README.md

 # ScientificCalculator
-Scientific Calculator using Java and Java Swing for the Gui
+Scientific Calculator using Java with GUI

 Note:
 1. Multiple operations not supported, have to use "=" after every operation